Low-Sugar Pumpkin Apple Crumble (Video)

-We loved this Low-Sugar Pumpkin and Apple Crumble when we tested the recipe, and this is perfect for a fall dessert that’s low in sugar and gluten-free.
+We loved this Low-Sugar Pumpkin Apple Crumble when we tested it, and this is perfect for a fall dessert that’s low in sugar and gluten-free.

 What Kind of Pumpkin did I use?

 Let’s talk about the word pumpkin in the title of this recipe.
 Different types of winter squash are called Pumpkin in some parts of the world.
 And I actually used cubes of butternut squash for this, but if you find sweet sugar pumpkin in your store you can definitely use that.

 What makes Pumpkin Apple Crumble a low-sugar dessert?

 Butternut squash and apples both have a low glycemic index, and they also have fiber.
 I used oatmeal (also low-glycemic) combined with almond flour for the crumble topping.
 And I sweetened this with Golden Monkfruit Sweetener (affiliate link).